Shein accelerates plans to list on London Stock Exchange after US hurdles - ExBulletin

 Shein accelerates plans to list on London Stock Exchange after US hurdles

-Fast fashion giant Shein has reportedly stepped up preparations for a blockbuster IPO on the London Stock Exchange following regulatory hurdles and resistance from lawmakers across the Atlantic.
+Fast fashion giant Shein is reportedly stepping up preparations for a blockbuster IPO on the London Stock Exchange after regulatory obstacles and setbacks lawmakers from across the pond.

 The company, which was founded in China but is now headquartered in Singapore, plans to notify China's securities regulator of the change in listing location from New York to London and file with the Stock Exchange London this month a source told Reuters.